Changes for Form 1099-MISC in 2025

 - Social Security number formatted as xxx-xx-xxxx

-- employer identification number formatted as xx-xxxxxxx
+- Employer Identification Number (EIN) formatted as xx-xxxxxxx

-- individual TIN formatted as 9xx-xx-xxxx (only if the business is a sole proprietorship using the owner’s SSN)
+- Individual TIN formatted as 9xx-xx-xxxx (only if the business is a sole proprietorship using the owner’s SSN)

-Add a unique account number in the last box on the left side of the form.
+- Account number: Add a unique account number in the last box on the left side of the form.
 You will need an account number if the FATCA box is checked or if you are submitting multiple 1099-MISC forms for the same person.

-Recipient Information
+2. Recipient Information

 The recipient is the person who received the payments reported on the form.
 Enter the recipient’s TIN, name, street address, city, state or province, country, and ZIP or foreign postal code in the corresponding fields.

-Income Types
+3. Income Types

 You will use Boxes 1 through 3, 5 through 12, and 14 through 15 to report amounts paid by income type.
 You report amounts only when payments during the year exceed the income thresholds noted above.